MrGautier256/webtoons-full-loader/README.md

 ### Description

-**Webtoons Full Loader** is a browser extension for Chromium-based browsers (like Chrome and Opera) that fully loads Webtoons pages without requiring manual scrolling.
-This enhances the reading experience by eliminating the wait time when scrolling.
+**Webtoons Full Loader** is a browser extension for Chromium-based browsers (like Chrome and Opera) that enhances your reading experience on Webtoon.
+It preloads entire chapters automatically and includes a Dark Mode feature to reduce eye strain during reading.

 ### Features

-- **Enable/Disable**: You can easily enable or disable the extension via the extension popup.
+- **Auto Load**: Automatically loads all Webtoon chapter content without requiring scrolling.
-- **Optimized Loading**: The initial page is displayed quickly, and the remaining content is loaded in the background.
+- **Dark Mode**: Applies a dark theme to the Webtoons interface for a more comfortable reading experience, especially at night.
-- **Simple Interface**: A minimal user interface for easy use.
+- **Enable/Disable Features Independently**: You can easily enable or disable **Auto Load** and **Dark Mode** independently via the extension's popup.

 ### Installation